mattsullivanlab/mattsullivanlab.github.io/_pages/home.md

 ---
-title: "Home"
-permalink: /
+title: "Welcome to the Lab"
 layout: splash
 header:
-  overlay_color: "#5e616c"
-  overlay_image: /assets/images/lab-banner.jpg
-  caption: "Microbiology Lab"
-excerpt: "Exploring the microbial frontier through genomics, bioinformatics, and microscopy."
+  overlay_image: /assets/images/pexels-pixabay-45239.jpg  # Change this to your image file path
+  caption: "Microbial Research at UEA"
+excerpt: "Exploring the world of microbes at the cutting edge of science."
 ---

-Welcome to the Microbiology Lab.
+Welcome to the Sullivan Microbiology Lab in the School of Biological Sciences at the University of East Anglia.
 We investigate how microbes shape human and environmental health.